 Updated May 23, 2017

-trusted tablets pharmacy Update as of 3/17/17: To date, CCANO has assessed hundreds of individuals and helped them navigate FEMA registration, find temporary housing and get necessary supplies to begin their recovery process.
+Update as of 3/17/17: To date, CCANO has assessed hundreds of individuals and helped them navigate FEMA registration, find temporary housing and get necessary supplies to begin their recovery process.
 Moving forward, Catholic Charities is now in the process of long-term recovery planning and will continue to serve those impacted.

 Thank you to all who have donated to our tornado recovery efforts!
 Thanks to your generous support, we have been able to help hundreds with counseling, case management, legal support and connections to countless other resources.
-To date, we have received buy now over $129,000 in donations and grants to help us bring aid and relief to those in need.
+To date, we have received over $129,000 in donations and grants to help us bring aid and relief to those in need.